-- Advance workplace TDM programming and encourage private-sector leadership, participation and investment with mandated participation by large employers, institutions and other venues that generate a significant number of trips. - Develop new approaches to TDM delivery from the fields of service design and behavioural economics; - Reinvigorate carpooling with a compelling and user-friendly online regional platform integrated with trip planning and payment tools, and drive participation by removing regulatory obstacles to user incentives. - Deliver TDM programming to support all new rapid transit services, transit station areas, and areas impacted by major construction and events. - Develop incentives for off-peak travel to reduce peak travel demands, and, in the case of transit, to grow off-peak ridership. - Continue to explore how pricing of mobility (e.g., parking, road pricing, HOT lanes and off-peak fares) could be used to shift travel behaviour. - Remove legal obstacles to third-party vanpool services.
+- Collaborate to develop and implement TDM programs as required by the Growth Plan. - Advance workplace TDM programming and encourage private-sector leadership, participation and investment with mandated participation by large employers, institutions and other venues that generate a significant number of trips. - Develop new approaches to TDM delivery from the fields of service design and behavioural economics. - Reinvigorate carpooling with a compelling and user-friendly online regional platform integrated with trip planning and payment tools, and drive participation, including removing regulatory obstacles to user incentives. - Deliver TDM programming to support all new rapid transit services, transit station areas, and areas impacted by major construction and events. - Develop incentives for off-peak travel to reduce peak travel demands and, in the case of transit, to grow off-peak ridership. - Continue to explore how mobility pricing (e.g., parking, road pricing, HOT lanes and off-peak fares) could be used to shift travel behaviour. - Assess the feasibility and potential of vanpool services.